Proposed Addendum: Phased Implementation Pathway for Informal Settlements and Resident-Led Development

 Projects approved for phased development may follow an incremental build-out model, provided that:

 a.
-A minimum of 25% of designated dwelling pads are occupied with structures meeting Phase One standards within 18 months of final approval.
+A minimum of 25% of designated dwelling pads are occupied within 18 months of final approval.

 b.
 The remaining pads may be reserved as future build sites, so long as: